tgourav/tgourav.github.io/CV.md

 In USENIX Conference on Offensive Technologies (WOOT'20), 2020.

-### Awards and Recognitions
+## **Awards and Recognitions**
-* Recipient of ICCAD 2020 Best Paper Award" for the paperHyperFuzzing for SoC Security Validation".
+* Recipient of ICCAD 2020 Best Paper Award" for the paper HyperFuzzing for SoC Security Validation".
 * Invited to present our work "SR-SFLL: Structurally Robust Stripped Functionality Logic Locking" at Academic Research and Careers for Students (ARCS) 2024, held in Bhubaneswar, Odisha, India.
+* Invited to give a talk at Workshop on Research Highlights in Programming Languages 2024, held in IIT Gandhinagar, India.
+* Invited to give a talk at Research Symposium at TCS Research Pune.
+Which is an initiative to bridge industry with academics.
+* Developed an educational tool adopted in three offerings of the "Program Analysis verification and Testing" (PAVT, CS639) and last semester in Compiler Design (CS335) courses at IIT Kanpur.